Buy one pair of eyeglasses, get a second pair 50% off!

 Corneal ulcers

-Use artificial tears or re-wetting drops before and after swimming to reduce the risk of developing dry eye
+Use artificial tears or re-wetting drops before and after swimming to keep your eyes properly lubricated and reduce the risk of dry eye symptoms.

-Remove your contacts immediately after swimming, then clean and disinfect them with a contact lens solution.
+After swimming, promptly remove your contact lenses and clean and disinfect them thoroughly using a suitable contact lens solution.

 Redness or pain